ongyiumark/kalamanC/README.md

 <a name=plans></a>
 # Future Plans
-- Fix the memory leaks (yes, there's a lot)
 - Add more built in functions
 - Add a mutable list/collection
 - Improve error messages (it's pretty hard to debug if you have the wrong syntax)
-- Improve runtime (not sure how to)

 <a name=acknowledgements></a>
 # Acknowledgments

 This was largely based on CodePulse's [Make YOUR OWN Programming Language](https://www.youtube.com/playlist?list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD) Series on YouTube.
-The series was written in *python* so I had to make a couple of adjustments.
+The series was written in python so I had to make a couple of adjustments.
 I also implemented my own syntax.